Uncertainty Quantification for Bayesian CART: Trees and Wavelets

-First, we need to make precise our definition of a tree object which will form a skeleton of our prior on $(\beta_{lk})$ for each given basis $\{\psi_{lk}\}$, which for now in this section is taken to be the Haar basis.
+First, we need to make precise our definition of a tree object which will form a skeleton of our prior on $(\beta_{lk})$ for each given basis $\{\psi_{lk}\}$.
+Throughout this paper, we will largely work with the Haar basis.

-\begin{definition}[Tree terminology] We define a {\sl binary tree} $\mT$ as a collection of nodes $(l,k)$, where $l\in\N, k\in\{0,\dots,2^l-1\}$, that satisfies
+\begin{definition}[Tree terminology] We define a {\sl binary tree} $\mT$ as a collection of nodes $(l,k)$, where $l\in\N,\, k\in\{0,\dots,2^l-1\}$, that satisfies

-In the last display, the node $(l,k)$ is a {\sl child} of its {\sl parent} node $(l-1,\lfloor \frac{k}{2} \rfloor)$.
+In the last display, the node $(l,k)$ is a {\sl child} of its {\sl parent} node $(l-1,\lfloor k/2 \rfloor)$.
 A {\sl full binary tree} consists of nodes with exactly $0$ or $2$ children.
 For a node $(l,k)$, we refer to $l$ as the {\sl layer index} (or also {\sl depth}) and $k$ as the {\em position} in the $l^{th}$ layer (from left to right).
 The cardinality $|\mT|$ of a tree $\mT$ is its total number of nodes and the {\sl depth} is defined as $d(\cT)=\max\limits_{(l,k)\in\mT}l$. \end{definition}

 A node $(l,k)\in\cT$ belongs to {the} set $\cT_{ext}$ of {\em external} nodes (also called {\em leaves}) of $\cT$ if it has no children and to {the} set $\cT_{int}$ of {\em internal} nodes, otherwise.
 By definition $|\mT|=|\mT_{int}|+|\mT_{ext}|$, where, for full binary trees, we have $|\mT|=2|\mT_{int}|+1$.
 An example of a full binary tree is depicted in Figure \ref{figure1a}.
-In the sequel, $\bT$ denotes the set of full binary trees of depth no larger than $L_{max}=\lfloor \log_2 n\rfloor$.
-The choice of full binary trees is traditional and mostly for simplicity of presentation, and $L_{max}$ is a typical cut-off in wavelet analysis, as indeed trees can be associated with certain wavelet decompositions.
+In the sequel, $\bT$ denotes the set of full binary trees of depth no larger than $L=L_{max}=\lfloor \log_2 n\rfloor$, a typical cut-off in wavelet analysis.
+Indeed, trees can be associated with certain wavelet decompositions, as will be seen in Section \ref{BCART_priors}.